 For minors, the following financial documents will be required:

-Confirmation of the reservation and payment of the hotel or hotel, it is necessary to indicate the full name of all guests of each booked room.
+Confirmation of the reservation and payment of the hotel, it is necessary to indicate the full name of all guests of each booked room.

 Air, railway or bus tickets (booked or redeemed) are provided, with an obligatory indication of the exact date of the trip in both directions (departure and arrival).